 An advertisement is any message communicated in a public medium intended to influence an individual’s choice, opinion or behaviour.
-This includes business names associated with a member’s practice.
+This includes business names associated with a registrant’s practice.

-The Professional Misconduct Regulation states that it is professional misconduct to permit the advertising of a member’s practice in a manner that is false or misleading or that includes statements that are not factual and verifiable.
-Therefore, the name a member chooses for his or her practice must not make claims that are false or misleading.
+The Professional Misconduct Regulation states that it is professional misconduct to permit the advertising of a registrant’s practice in a manner that is false or misleading or that includes statements that are not factual and verifiable.
+Therefore, the name registrants choose for their practice must not make claims that are false or misleading.
 Also, any specific or particular information contained in the name (e.g. location, name of practitioner), must be factual and verifiable.

 Please see more information below about naming a professional corporation.

 - Harmony Family Counselling Centre

 - Deerhurst Psychotherapy Services (if the practice is located there)

 - Best Therapy Services (claim is not verifiable and potentially misleading)

 - Guaranteed Results Psychotherapy Clinic (claim is not verifiable and potentially misleading)

 - M. Jones and Associates Psychotherapists (if there are no associates, the name would not be factual)